 Odd Vest History

-The contrasting odd vest has been a long standing staple in menswear since the 1800s.
-Gentleman at the time would carefully select their contrasting vests with artistic buttons made of intricately woven fabrics and combine them with their outfits.
+The contrasting odd vest has been a long-standing staple in menswear since the 1800s.
+A gentleman at the time would carefully select their contrasting vests with artistic buttons made of intricately woven fabrics and combine them with their outfits.
 Sometimes, they would even wear two contrasting vests on top of each other, like Bernard Wolf in the painting below.
 Subsequently, vest slips became en vogue and today you can still see them worn by gentlemen, especially with formal daywear.
-As you can see, the odd vest is even older than the lounge suit, nevertheless an odd waistcoat looks great with a suit particularly when the color is lighter than the suit itself.
+As you can see, the odd vest is even older than the lounge suit, nevertheless, an odd waistcoat looks great with a suit particularly when the color is lighter than the suit itself.

 Why Odd Vests?